All about vehicle registration and insuranceAll motor vehicles that use public roads must be registered and insured at

 Before engaging the RMS in the registration process, you need to obtain a compulsory third party (CTP) green slip from an insurer.
 To obtain the best price for a green slip visit the State Insurance Regulatory Authority (SIRA).

 Generally, vehicles more than five years old are required by the RMS to pass an e-safety check – also referred to as a pink slip, or rego check – before you can renew your registration.
 To know for sure, check your registration renewal notice, it will state it there.
-A safety check costs $41 and are only required in NSW.
-We perform authorised RMS e-safety checks at all of our service centres in NSW or at your home or work with our mobile mechanics.
+A safety check costs $41 (for light vehicles) and are only required in NSW.
+We perform authorised RMS e-safety checks at all of our service centres in NSW for light vehicles, motorcycles, trailers and caravans.
+Our mobile mechanics can now meet you at your home or office to complete a pink slip inspection.

 If a vehicle has not been registered for more than three months, you must pass a more comprehensive blue slip safety check before the registration process can continue.